Western flower thrips: Trapping

-WFTs especially like the color blue, being attracted to blue card material and even moreso to blue lights.
-They are somewhat interested in yellow, and barely interested in white.
+WFTs especially like the color blue, being attracted to blue card material and even more so to blue lights.
+They are somewhat interested in yellow and barely interested in white.
 Traps can still function even if surrounded with mesh to exclude beneficials such as hoverflies and bees.
 Commercial semiochemical pheromone lures are also available which can be used in conjunction with blue sticky traps to maximise sticky trap catches of western flower thrips.

 Biological controls

 Damage can be reduced by growing barriers of nonhost plants around crops and by eliminating reservoir plants, plants to which the thrips are especially attracted, such as jimson weed.
 The thrips' natural enemies include pirate bugs of genus Orius and Neoseiulus cucumeris, a predatory mite species which is the most commonly used biological control agent against western flower thrips in protected crops including cucumber and strawberry.
 Other agents show promise as biological pest control, including the entomopathogenic fungi Metarhizium robertsii (syn.
 M. anisopliae) and Beauveria bassiana, and the mirid Dicyphus hesperus.